XiaoMi/mace/docs/getting_started/create_a_model_deployment.rst

     * - target_abis
       - The target ABI to build, can be one or more of 'host', 'armeabi-v7a' or 'arm64-v8a'
     * - target_socs
-      - build for specified socs if you just want use the model for that socs.
+      - [optional] build for specified socs if you just want use the model for that socs.
     * - embed_model_data
       - Whether embedding model weights as the code, default to 0
     * - build_type